warte67/SDOM/docs/progress.md

 ---
 ## Next Steps:
-- Better utilize the IButtonObject interface across button-like controls:
-  - Refactor Button, IconButton, Checkbox, Radiobox, and Tristate to inherit from IButtonObject and centralize common state machine and event handling logic.
-  - Replace per-class isChecked_ flags with a single ButtonState stored/managed by IButtonObject (getState/setState).
-  - Refactor `TriStateCheckbox` into `Tristate` for naming consistency and inherit `Checkbox` and `Radiobox` from it to reduce code duplication
-  - Update Factory/Lua type strings and aliases.
-  - Update Lua bindings so `text`, `state`/`checked` aliases, and state-change events are consistently exposed for all button types.
 - Investigate what I presume are z_order based bugs.
 Objects are not rendering in proper order.
 Not sure when this started.
+This happens when Boxes are attached to another box and that box is at a lower level than another one.
+This is a Box behavior not a behavior explictly of the SDOM API.

 - refactor the UnitTest functions to use the newest test function pattern (e.g., `Label_test1()` → `Label_test1()`).
   - Refactor `SpriteSheet_UnitTests` to utilize proper scaffolding patterns.
 [COMPLETE]
   - Refactor `GarbageCollection_UnitTests` to utilize proper scaffolding patterns.
 [COMPLETE]